quotient-im/Quaternion/BUILDING.md

 ### Getting the source code

 The source code is hosted at GitHub: https://github.com/quotient-im/Quaternion.
-The best way for one-off building is checking out a tag for a given release from GitHub (master branch is unstable and may or may not work).
-If you plan to work on Quaternion code, feel free to fork/clone the repo and check out the master branch.
+The best way for one-off building is checking out a tag for a given release from GitHub (make sure to pass `--recurse-submodules` to `git checkout` if you use Option 2 - see below).
+If you plan to work on Quaternion code, feel free to fork/clone the repo and base your changes on the master branch.

 Quaternion needs libQuotient to build.
 Since version 0.0.9.3 there are two options to use the library:
-1. Use the library installation known to CMake - either as a (possibly but not necessarily system-wide) package available from your favourite package repository, or as a result of building the library from the source code in another directory.
+1. Use a library installation known to CMake - either as a (possibly but not necessarily system-wide) package available from your package repository, or as a result of building the library from the source code in another directory.
 In the latter case CMake internally registers the library upon succesfully building it so you shouldn't even need to pass `CMAKE_PREFIX_PATH`.
-This option can be forced by passing `-DUSE_INTREE_LIBQMC=0` (or `NO`, or `OFF`) to the configuring invocation of CMake (the one _without_ `--build`); alternatively, the build system will fall back to this option if it doesn't find in-tree sources for the library (under `lib/`) and `USE_INTREE_LIBQMC` is unset completely.
 2. As a Git submodule.
-This option can be forced (disabling the fallback mentioned above) by passing `-DUSE_INTREE_LIBQMC=1` (or `YES`, or `ON`) to CMake.
 If you haven't cloned Quaternion sources yet, the following will get you all sources in one go:
    ```bash
    git clone --recursive https://github.com/quotient-im/Quaternion.git
    ```